Data-Protection-2026/responsible-ai-data-pipeline/README.md

 # Responsible AI Data Quality, Privacy, Synthetic Data and Benchmark Pipeline

-A portfolio-ready GenAI data strategy project that demonstrates how an AI data leader can turn raw enterprise data into a governed, privacy-safe, high-quality dataset for model training, fine-tuning, evaluation, and benchmark creation.
+A portfolio-ready GenAI data strategy project that demonstrates how AI can turn raw enterprise data into a governed, privacy-safe, high-quality dataset for model training, fine-tuning, evaluation, and benchmark creation.

-This project is intentionally designed to show the exact capabilities expected in senior AI data strategy roles:
+This project is intentionally designed to show the exact capabilities in the data strategy world:

 - Data quality framework for AI training candidates
 - Privacy and sensitive data detection with redaction